Subthreshold poles in electron-positron annihilation. D\bar{D} final states: Introduction

 \section{Introduction}

+This paper follows our effort to understand the role of the subthreshold poles (SP in what follows) in the amplitude of the $\die$ annihilation to hadrons that commenced in Ref. \cite{kaonium} by identifying SPs possibly representing the $\kpkm$ and $\knkn$ bound states and continued in Ref. \cite{dspdsm}, where the SP indicated the G(3900) as an excited state of the $\dspdsm$ molecule.
+As in our previous papers, the essential tool we use is the vector-meson dominance (VMD) hypothesis \cite{vmd}.

-Vector meson dominance (VMD) \cite{vmd} is a useful phenomenological concept based on the assumption that the interaction of the hadronic system with the electromagnetic field is mediated by truly neutral vector meson resonances of negative C-parity.
-It is frequently used to interpret the $\die$ annihilation data to hadrons.
-Experimentalists use resonances with masses higher than the considered reaction's threshold to fit the excitation curves' salient features (peaks, bumps, dips, steep slopes).
+VMD is a useful phenomenological concept based on the assumption that the interaction of the hadronic system with the electromagnetic field is mediated by truly neutral vector meson resonances of negative C-parity.
+It is frequently used to interpret the $\die$ annihilation data into hadrons.
+Experimentalists use resonances with masses above the considered reaction's threshold to fit the salient features of excitation curves (peaks, bumps, dips, steep slopes).
 VMD has also been used in modeling dilepton production in hadronic \cite{clp} and nuclear \cite{ruppert} collisions.

 Subthreshold poles are very well-known in hadronic reactions.
 A typical example is the nucleon pole in the pion-nucleon scattering.
-Even if it is not accessible in an experiment, it influences the cross-section strongly.
+Even if it is not accessible in an experiment, it has a strong influence on the cross section.
 Owing to that, its existence can be proven by analyzing the forward scattering amplitude obtained from phase-shift analyses, and its residue proportional to the $\pi$NN coupling constant can be determined with reasonable accuracy \cite{pin}.
-Guided by this analogy, we plan to investigate the role of subthreshold poles in the $\die$ annihilation into hadrons.
-This paper is a first step.
+Guided by this analogy, we plan to continue investigating the role of subthreshold poles in the $\die$ annihilation into hadrons, which we commenced in Ref. \cite{kaonium}.

 To our knowledge, nobody has systematically investigated the analytic properties of the amplitudes of the $\die$ annihilation to various hadronic systems.
 Here, we will assume that they are similar to those of hadronic amplitudes, discussed, \eg, in \cite{analprop}.